 Get ready, cuz once you’ve tasted this zucchini lasagna recipe, you’ll never go back to regular old noodles!
-Zucchini makes such an amazing stand-in for low carb pasta, allowing a whole new world of healthy recipes to be uncovered!
+Zucchini makes such an amazing stand-in for low carb pasta, allowing a whole new world of low carb lasagna to be uncovered!

 Let’s get started!

 This zucchini lasagna recipe has all the flavors you LOVE, minus the carbs you don’t, plus:

 - Made with inexpensive ingredients you probably have on your grocery list already!